Counting Shaun the sheep at Kids Sea CAMP

 Herding Sheep at Kids Sea Camp.
 “Shaun the Sheep”

+I look forward to our next trip with Margo and Tom to Lembeh in January with Family Dive Adventures and Murex Divers.
 I have been told that a “herd” of sheep lives there!
 I will become The Sheep Herder of Indonesia.

 By Marcio Curvello